Xcodebuild Destination

 When using

-option to configure which device or Simulator will be used by the tool, for example when doing xcodebuild test
+xcodebuild there are cases in which you want to use the -destination option to configure which device or Simulator will be used by the tool, for example when doing xcodebuild test.

 If you are like me your brain cannot retain the syntax and options for

-, so here's a cheatsheet.Destination Specifier
+-destination, so here's a cheatsheet.Destination Specifier

 The argument for